The Right to Sexual Expression

 One’s respect and self-esteem are often linked to developing a positive sexual identity.
 Research shows when one’s sexual identity is denied due to a disability it has a number of negative consequences on one’s mental and physical health from increased distress.

 As a Sex worker, who provides services for those with a disability the above statement rings true, I quickly realised how hard it was for clients to find a disability-friendly escort in Queensland.
 A few years ago I had a client mention to me about an organisation that helps people with disability find a sex worker that suited their needs in their area, needless to say, joined Touching Base three years ago and I will never look back.
+Touching Base Inc is a charitable organisation, based in Sydney NSW Australia, that has been active since October 2000.
+Touching Base developed out of the need to assist people with disability and sex workers to connect with each other, focusing on access, discrimination, human rights and legal issues and the attitudinal barriers that these two marginalised communities can face.
 My work with people with a disability is fulfilling in so many ways, I have met some of the most supportive clients and carers over the years, providing a genuine service they never thought they would find along with providing them someone to talk to openly about what barriers they want to overcome and grow from.
 Building confidence in themselves to express what they are feeling and not to be hard on themselves when things might not go according to plan.
+Currently Touching Base does not receive any government funding so all donations are most gratefully received.

 The stigma that exists around people with disabilities, as not having the sexual desire and a need to express and experience themselves as sexual beings need to be addressed.
 This desire is a part of being human.
 People with disabilities are sexual beings and deserve equal rights and opportunities to access their sexuality, including sexual expressing and sexually fulfilling relationships.

-I encourage clients to make their bookings themselves where possible, I have found this liberating for clients.
-While this new experience is exciting, setting boundaries and expectations from the start is very important to me & it also promotes personal growth in social & intimate settings along with building a good client/sex worker rapport.
+I encourage clients to make their bookings themselves where possible, I have been told this liberating by clients.
+While this can be a new and exciting experience, setting boundaries and expectations from the start is very important to me & it also promotes personal growth in social & intimate settings along with building a good client/sex worker rapport.
 For clients who are non-verbal, I also have experience with communication boards & other devices.

 Support staff are always welcome to assist in making arrangements for bookings and are always welcome to contact me on behalf of the client to get over the first hurdle which can be a little nerve-wracking for first-time clients.
 I can provide service agreements for those needing a clear outline of what is expected from each party involved along with optional mutual non-disclosure agreements being used in some cases.